axone-protocol/docs/docs/whitepaper/tokenomics.md

 This strategic reserve will be controlled by a multisig comprised of foundation members.
 Initially composed of members from the development team and Cosmos community, it is subject to expansion and transparent decision-making.
 The funds will focus on many initiatives, including:

-- Research: Research will be investigated by the foundation (or by scientists working for the foundation), with a view to finding new areas of improvement and creation for the protocol and its surroundings.
+- Research: research will be investigated by the foundation (or by scientists working for the foundation), with a view to finding new areas of improvement and creation for the Protocol and its surroundings.
 Most of what will be funded will be proposed as grants via the foundation.
-- Development: In a similar way than DAO Grants, these will be proposed by the foundation and the proposals will be reviewed by internal teams and multisig holders.
+- Development: in a similar way than DAO Grants, these will be proposed by the foundation and the proposals will be reviewed by internal teams and multisig holders.
 The grants will be a little more oriented towards the financing of projects on the Ecosystem, interfaces... for development teams for the Ecosystem.
 Validators support could also be provided through delegation for providing relayer services, building out explorers, maintaining open source tooling and deploying dashboards...
-- Marketing: A part will be reserved for marketing to make known the OKP4 protocol and to create a worldwide community.
-The marketing and communication activities are mainly focused on building a network of data providers, services providers and builders, but will also be geared towards a crypto community.
+- Marketing: a part will be reserved for marketing to make known the OKP4 Protocol and to create a worldwide community.
+The marketing and communication activities are mainly focused on building a network of Data Providers, Services Providers, Consumers and Builders, but will also be geared towards a crypto community.
 We will focus the campaign mainly on two axes: one towards the traditional industry, and the other on the blockchain and cryptocurrency industry.
-- Ecosystem incentives: Any kind of incentive to develop the Ecosystem.
+- Ecosystem incentives: any kind of incentive to develop the Ecosystem.
 For example, hackatons, events, conferences, on-chain competitions...

 ### Airdrops

 - Airdrop 1 (50%): This airdrop will be distributed at the time of the token release under certain conditions.
-The objective is to create awareness in the crypto community, a community of suppliers and builders, in order to incentivize them to come, be interested and involved into the OKP4 Ecosystem.
+The objective is to create awareness in the crypto community, a community of Providers, Consumers and Builders, in order to incentivize them to come, be interested and involved into the OKP4 Ecosystem.
 - Airdrop 2 (50%): This airdrop will take place at least one year after the first one under certain conditions.

 ## Emission